JaymeThorn/opeanapi-service-skeleton-tutorial/README.md

 ### Step #2 - Controllers

 For every `path` in your Swagger configuration, you'll need a corresponding entry `x-swagger-router-controller: <path-name>`.
 Replace the `<path-name>` with the name of the path (it doesn't need to be, you can call it anything, just so long as there will be a corresponding controller file of the same name).
+The controller constructor code is not executed until the controller is called.

 You need a corresponding controller.
 Create a file `./src/controllers/<path-name>.js` if it doesn't already exist.